 She leads an original jazz quintet called Homiopathy featuring guitarist Barry Finnerty (Miles Davis, Brecker Brothers).
 She holds a Masters in music composition from Mills College in Oakland, California.

-Dr. Jonathan Knight directs the Symphonic Band at Diablo Valley College, serves as Assistant Camp Director at Cazadero Music Camp, is Professor of Trumpet at CSU Stanislaus, and teaches music theory and history at Los Medanos College.
+Dr. Jonathan Knight teaches the brass at Diablo Valley College, serves as Assistant Camp Director at Cazadero Music Camp, is Professor of Trumpet at CSU Stanislaus, and teaches music theory and history at Los Medanos College.

 He is principal trumpet of the brass chamber ensemble Brazzissimo! and an active freelance performer in the Bay Area.
 Dr. Knight Has appeared as trumpet soloist with the Solano Winds and the Contra Costa Chamber Orchestra, and guest conductor for the Diablo Symphony, and conducts the Benicia Ballet orchestra.
 He is an active band, orchestra, and brass clinician in Bay Area schools, and has adjudicated band and orchestra festivals and led honor bands throughout the Bay Area and Northern California.